 McCleary’s perspective on American politics and polling is frequently published Politico, National Journal, Roll Call, New York Times, Washington Post, Philadelphia Inquirer and Pittsburgh Post-Gazette.

 Interactive Voice Response (IVR)

 Harper Polling also offers live-operator surveys for those who prefer the traditional polling methodology.
-While not as inexpensive or fast as IVR, live operator surveys are sometime preferable for longer surveys that include a large number of demographic questions.
+While not as affordable or fast as IVR, live operator surveys are sometimes preferable for longer surveys that include a significant number of demographic questions.